Iraqi Style Dog Fight

 1. You eat dinner at 3:15 in the afternoon.

-2. All purchases include a coupon of some kind -- even houses and cars.
+2. All purchases include a coupon of some kind -- even houses and

 3. Everyone can recommend an excellent dermatologist.